 This post contains affiliate links.
 If you click through and buy I will receive a percentage commission at no extra cost to you.

 The Martian Chronicles is somewhere between a collection of short stories, and an episodic novel.
-The book consists of a series of short stories, arranged in chronological order, starting in 1999, of Earthlings attempting to get to Mars and the Martian attempts to stop them, of colonizing Mars and effectively making it a second Earth, and finally, of trying to get back to Earth when war threatens.
+The book consists of a series of short stories, arranged in chronological order, starting in 1999, of Earthlings attempting to get to Mars and the Martian attempts to stop them, of colonising Mars and effectively making it a second Earth, and finally, of trying to get back to Earth when war threatens.
 The stories are mostly unconnected, with the odd mention of previous characters, similar traits in the native Martians, and the backdrop of Earth destroying itself.

 There is quite a range of topics covered in this book.
 Although mildly offended by the claim that the last woman alive would head straight to a beauty salon, the mini story was quite amusing as the last man alive tried to escape her.
 It wasn’t all frivolous however, this book considers a lot of issues around the human condition.
 It questions what it means to have a soul, and looks at the deepest desires of the heart.
 The arrogance of the Earthlings and their destruction of the original beauty of Mars says a lot about colonialism and ethnocentricity.